Philip P. Barbour

 Philip Pendleton Barbour (May 25, 1783 – February 25, 1841) was the tenth speaker of the United States House of Representatives and an associate justice of the Supreme Court of the United States.
 He is the only individual to serve in both positions.
-He was also a slave owner.

 Born in Gordonsville, Virginia, Barbour established a legal career in Gordonsville after studying at the College of William & Mary.
 Several members of Barbour's family, including his brother, James Barbour, went on to hold prominent political office.
 Barbour won election to the House of Representatives in 1814 as a member of the Democratic-Republican Party.
 He served a single term as Speaker from 1821 to 1823 and declined to seek re-election to Congress in 1824.
 Barbour returned to Congress in 1827 as an ally of Andrew Jackson.

 Barbour served in Congress until 1830, when he accepted appointment as a judge of the United States District Court for the Eastern District of Virginia.
 President Jackson appointed Barbour to the Supreme Court in 1835 to fill a vacancy caused by the resignation in 1835 of Gabriel Duvall.
 Barbour served on the Court until his death in 1841.
 On the Court, Barbour generally supported Jacksonian principles and states' rights.

 Early and family life

 Barbour was born near Gordonsville, Orange County, Virginia, as the son of a planter, Thomas Barbour, who was a legislator, neighbor and early political sponsor of James Madison.
 He was named for his ancestor Philip Pendleton, through whom he was related to Edmund Pendleton, a politician and judge.
 The family was one of the First Families of Virginia, descended from a Scottish merchant who married a Miss Taliaferro and made his home in nearby Culpeper County, Virginia.

 Like his brother James Barbour, Philip attended common and private schools before beginning formal legal studies under jurist St. George Tucker in Williamsburg, Virginia, but financial circumstances forced Tucker to end this arrangement in 1799.

 He soon moved to Kentucky to make his fortune, where after a year reading law, he was admitted to the bar, and began practicing law in Bardstown.
 After another year, friends persuaded him to return to Virginia and resume his studies at the College of William & Mary, so in 1802, he began practicing law near his family home in Gordonsville.

 In 1804, Barbour married a local planter's daughter, Frances Johnson, with whom he had one son named Sextus Barbour.
+Barbour was a slave owner.